Mayflower: Leaving Holland

-After deciding to leave Holland, they planned to cross the Atlantic using two purchased ships.
-A small ship with the name Speedwell would first carry them from Leiden to England.
-The larger Mayflower would then be used to transport most of the passengers and supplies the rest of the way.
+After deciding to leave Holland, the Pilgrims planned to cross the Atlantic using two purchased ships.
+The small ship Speedwell would first carry them from Leiden to England, and the larger Mayflower would transport most of the passengers and supplies across the ocean.

 Pilgrims John Carver, William Bradford and Myles Standish at prayer during their voyage to North America.
 1844 painting by Robert Walter Weir.

-Not all of the Separatists were able to depart, as many did not have enough time to settle their affairs and their budgets were too meager to buy the necessary travel supplies.
-The congregation therefore decided that the younger and stronger members should go first, with others possibly following in the future.
+Some of the Separatists were unable to depart, as they did not have enough time to settle their affairs and were unable to afford the necessary travel supplies.
+The congregation decided that the younger and stronger members should embark on the first journey, with others possibly following in the future.
 Although the congregation had been led by John Robinson, who first proposed the idea of emigrating to America, he chose to remain in Leiden to care for those who could not make the voyage.

 In explaining to his congregation why they should emigrate, Robinson used the analogy of the ancient Israelites leaving Babylon to escape bondage by returning to Jerusalem, where they would build their temple.
 "The Pilgrims and Puritans actually referred to themselves as God's New Israel", writes Peter Marshall.
 It was therefore considered the destiny of the Pilgrims and Puritans to similarly build a "spiritual Jerusalem" in America.

 When it was time to leave, the ship's senior leader, Edward Winslow, described the scene of families being separated at the departure: "A flood of tears was poured out.
 Those not sailing accompanied us to the ship, but were not able to speak to one another for the abundance of sorrow before parting."
 William Bradford, another leader who would be the second governor of the Plymouth Colony, similarly described the departure:

 Truly doleful was the sight of that sad and mournful parting.
 To see what sighs and sobs and prayers did sound among them; what tears did gush from every eye, and pithy speeches pierced each heart...their Reverend Pastor, falling down on his knees, and they all with him...